forestgrape/coronavirus/index.md

     - Particles smaller than 5 micro meter:  statistically significant 2.8 fold reduction in viral copies detected in the fine aerosol fraction.
     - Overall: Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    >Assuming a reduction of exhaled aerosols by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
+    > Assuming a reduction of exhaled aerosols by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

-#### mask model and fit
+#### mask types
-For self protection good fit is important.
+Common types of masks are:
-* Surgical masks are constructed for comfort and inside-out protection and not outside-in protection.
+* _Surgical masks_ are constructed for comfort and inside-out protection and not outside-in protection.
-* Protection masks against dust are constructed for outside-in protection and therefore better for self protection.
+* _Protection masks against dust_ are constructed for outside-in protection and therefore good for self protection.
+* _Textile masks_ are available in a lot of sizes and styles.
+They may not offer the best protection in theory but they may offer the best fit and be worn most often due to fitting comfort and style.

+#### mask use cases
+* For self protection good fit and a good outside-to-inside filter are important.
+* In dry air, water droplets shrink, thus fine grained filters are especially important for self protection.
+* To avoid person to person droplet transmission e.g. when speaking, permanent wearing in these situations is necessary.

 #### mask reuse and cleaning
-* wash with a lot of soap
+* wash with a lot of soap/machine wash the mask
-* heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming]
+* heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
-* if washing or heating is not an option, putting the mask to the bright sunlight is an alternative
+* if washing or heating is not available, putting the mask to the bright sunlight is an alternative

 #### mask recommendation
 Officially recommend masks for spread reduction in indoor rooms.
 Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable.